MattiSG/NomadConf.org/en/edition-1.md

 ### @krichtof

 1. Complicated to work without internet and without doc.
-2. Kids who make noise (I put this a priori opinion because @matti_sg asked us to write 2 :wink:).
+2. Kids who make noise (I put this a priori opinion because @matti_sg asked us to write 2 😉).

 1 is the main obstacle I encountered.
 I managed to get around it thanks to an offline repo, which allowed me to see examples of code.